T. J. Parker: National team career

 Parker was a member of the French Under-18 and Under-20 junior national teams.
 He played with France's Under-18 junior national team at the 2002 FIBA Europe Under-18 Championship.
 Parker also trained with the senior French national team in 2006.

 Coaching career

 After his short playing career, Parker decided to become an assistant coach with the French club ASVEL, in 2013.
 In January 2018, he became the club's interim head coach, after J. D. Jackson was fired from the position.
 After that, Parker was once again an assistant coach with the club, working under the team's head coach at the time, Zvezdan Mitrović.

 On June 17, 2020, Parker was promoted, and he became the team's new head coach.
+On October 20, 2023, he was dismissed after a 0–4 start in the EuroLeague.

 Personal life

 T. J. Parker's father Tony Parker Sr., is a former professional basketball player.
 His mother, Pamela Firestone, is Dutch.
 Parker's great-uncle Jan Wienese, is an Olympic gold medalist in rowing.
 T. J. Parker is the younger brother of Tony Parker, who is the President of the French basketball club ASVEL, and a former basketball player of the NBA clubs the San Antonio Spurs and the Charlotte Hornets.
 His younger brother Pierre, is a former professional basketball player.